Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Methodology

 Imagine being hired as a consultant by the mayor of a fictional city.
-Your task is to help fill twenty jobs such as doctors, lawyers, childcare aides, janitors with applicants from four unfamiliar demographic groups: Tufa, Aima, Reku, and Weki.
-In each round, there is a new job vacancy and four applicants, one from each group, awaiting your decision.
+Your task is to help hire twenty jobs such as doctors, lawyers, childcare aides, janitors with applicants from four unfamiliar demographic groups: Tufa, Aima, Reku, and Weki.
+In each round, there is a new job vacancy and four applicants, one from each group, await your decision.
 Once you make your choice, you learn immediately whether the hire was successful, and move on to the next round.
 Your goal is to maximize successful hires across 40 rounds, which will be converted into a real bonus compensation.

-This simple contextual multi-armed bandit setup from Bai et al. (2025) is designed to strip away existing biases: participants belonged to none of the groups---reducing in-group loyalty~\citep{brewer1979group}, clear instructions and short trials minimized cognitive load~\citep{macrae1994stereotypes}, and job candidates had equal population sizes to prevent data imbalance~\citep{fiedler2000beware}.
-Crucially, unknown to participants, the odds of success were identical for every group and every job.
-At each round, whether any job is a good fit for any selected applicant is a random variable sampled from $\textrm{Bernoulli}(0.9)$.
+This simple contextual multi-armed bandit setup can be viewed as a form of optimal stopping, formalizing the challenge of when to switch from exploring to exploiting a set of options for the remaining trials.
+The original human study in \citet{bai_costly_2025} was designed to strip away existing biases: participants belonged to none of the groups---reducing in-group loyalty~\citep{brewer1979group}, clear instructions and short trials minimized cognitive load~\citep{macrae1994stereotypes}, and job candidates had equal population sizes to prevent data imbalance~\citep{fiedler2000beware}.
+Crucially, unknown to participants, the odds of success were identical for every group at every job.
+Whether any job is a good fit for any selected applicant is a random variable sampled from $\textrm{Bernoulli}(0.9)$.

 In the original experiment, human participants failed to realize that there were no meaningful differences among groups.
 Instead, they became entrenched in their own successes: once they observed that a Tufa was a good doctor or a Weki worked well as a janitor, participants kept repeating similar choices rather than exploring alternatives.
-In doing so, they inadvertently built a stratified city of their own making, and created new mental stereotypes imagining Tufas as warm and competent while casting Wekis as untrustworthy and incompetent~\citep{bai_costly_2025}.
-This experiment provides the baseline human data for our evaluation of LLMs, which we test using the same hiring task.
+In doing so, they inadvertently built a stratified city of their own making, and created new stereotypes imagining Tufas as warm and competent while casting Wekis as untrustworthy and incompetent~\citep{bai_costly_2025}.
+This experiment provides the baseline human data (see Appendix~\ref{app:participants} for details) for our evaluation of LLMs, which we test using the same task.